Weekdays = £62

 New style number plate first registration from 1 September 2001.

 You only get three attempts to read a number plate.
 On the third attempt the examiner will measure the distance and, if you still can't read the number plate you'll fail your driving test and your licence will be revoked.
 You'll need to get a letter from an optician and corrective lenses, such as; glasses or contact lenses.
 You'll then need to inform the Driver and Vehicle Licensing Agency (DVLA) that you have been to the opticians before you'll be able book a driving test with the Driver and Vehicle Standards Agency (DVSA), as your licence would of been revoked.

 If you have any concerns about your eyesight.
 We recommended going to an Optician and getting an eye test before learning to drive.

-You will be asked 2 questions at the start of the driving test.
-One show and one tell.
-There are 19 questions in total.
+You will be asked one 'tell me' question at the start of your practical driving test and one 'show me' question whilst driving.
+There are 22 questions in total!

-If you go the wrong way, the examiner will automatically re-route you.
+If you go the wrong way, the driving test examiner will automatically re-route you or if following directions from a satnav, the satnav will recalculate the route.
 You may be completely unaware that this has even happened.
-If unsure of where to go, politely ask the examiner to repeat the directions.
+If unsure of where to go, politely ask the driving test examiner to repeat the directions or comfirm the direction given by the satnav.
 You will not fail your driving test for going the wrong way.

 You will not normally fail your driving test for just gently touching or skimming the kerb, but actually hitting or mounting the kerb will definitely result in failing your driving test.